topaz174/nyangrad/README.md

 # nyangrad

-nyangrad is a small deep learning framework I wrote from scratch on top of NumPy.
+nyangrad is a PyTorch-style deep learning framework I wrote from scratch.
 It has its own reverse-mode automatic differentiation engine, a tensor type that records a computation graph as you use it, and enough of a neural network library on top (layers, losses, initializers, optimizers, a data loader) to actually train models end to end.
 The MNIST MLP-ResNet in `examples/` trains with it.